whatwg/sg/Stages.md

         * That a future request for support to advance a stage with a revised solution won’t succeed
         * That all browsers will delay shipping the feature
         * That the feature cannot continue to be incubated outside of the WHATWG
-    * A proposal can advance directly to later stages without going through the earlier stages, if it's already mature enough and has sufficient support to do so.
+    * A Contribution can advance directly to later stages without going through the earlier stages, if it's already mature enough and has sufficient support to do so.
 * **Regressing stages**
-    * The browser engine representatives may review proposals and decide to regress stages—for example, if implementer support has been retracted for a particular solution (regressing from stage 3 to stage 2), or even if support has been retracted for solving the problem (i.e. a regression from stage 2 to stage 1).
+    * The browser engine representatives may review Contributions and decide to regress stages—for example, if implementer support has been retracted for a particular solution (regressing from stage 3 to stage 2), or even if support has been retracted for solving the problem (i.e. a regression from stage 2 to stage 1).
 This situation is expected to be unusual, and should come with a very strong justification.

 <table>
  <thead>